PragmaticCoding/PragmaticCoding.github.io/_posts/2024-12-29-fxml-or-not.md

 But you don't automatically get an MVC Controller, you'll have to deliberately create one.
 We'll look at this later.

-This is actually the most dangerous of all of the false claims about FXML.
+This is the most dangerous of all of the false claims about FXML.
 That's because, if you buy into this then you'll actually architect your system incorrectly
+{: .notice--warning}

 ## Multiple Layouts With One Controller